-- Use only recommended accessories as listed on page 34. - Never operate this saw when equipped with a dado head or molding head unless the molding head guard is installed - see listing of recommended accessories.
+- Use only recommended accessories as listed on page 34.
+Follow instructions supplied with the accessory. - 2.
+Never operate this saw when equipped with a rotary planer or dado head or molding head unless the molding head guard is installed see listing of recommended accessories.
 The only exception is when "top-side" dadoing or molding, when the sawblade guard must be used.
-See detailed instructions that accompany the dado head, molding head, and molding head guard. - The use of abrasive or cut-off wheels, or wire wheels, can be dangerous and is not recommended.
+See detailed instructions that accompany the rotary planer, dado head, molding head, and molding head guard. - The use of grinding wheels, abrasive or cut-off wheels, or wire wheels, can be dangerous and is not recommended.
 (Abrasive or cut-off wheels are used to saw many different materials including metals, stone, and glass.) - 4.
 Drill Chuck: Do not install or use any twist drill larger than 1/2-inch in dia., or longer than 7 inches in length or extending more than 6 inches beyond the chuck jaws.
 Do not install or use any reduced shank drill except of the spade type (1 inch dia. or smaller).
-"Use for drilling WOOD and PLASTIC only."
+Use for drilling WOOD and PLASTIC only.